Sanjaykumar1204/MNIST-CNN-CountryData-Notebook/README.md

 # MNIST-CNN-CountryData-Notebook
 A single-cell Jupyter Notebook that loads and analyzes Country-data.csv and trains a Convolutional Neural Network (CNN) on the MNIST handwritten digits dataset using TensorFlow.
 Includes preprocessing, model training, evaluation, and prediction visualization.

-1️⃣ Country Data Loading & Analysis
+1️)Country Data Loading & Analysis

 Loads Country-data.csv